ito-haru/ito-haru/README.md

-## Hi there 👋
+Hi there, I'm Haruto Ito 👋

-I'm a student in the Department of Civil Engineering at the University of Tokyo.
+I am a senior undergraduate student at the University of Tokyo (Dept. of Civil Engineering), affiliated with the Lab for Innovative Infrastructure Systems (LIIS).

-I'm interested in mathematical analysis and simulation of how people or cars act in a city.
+My primary research interest lies in Structural Estimation and Econometrics (Discrete Choice Models), with a focus on high-performance computing using JAX.

+Currently, I also work as a Product Management Intern at HENNGE K.K., bridging the gap between technical implementation and product strategy.

+🌱 Working on:

+* Developing a JAX-based structural estimation library.

+* Graduate thesis on behavioral modeling.

+📫 Tech Stack: Python (JAX, NumPy), Google Apps Script